-Run a query
+Run statements in a query console

-In the Database tool window ( ) , right-click a data source.
+In the Database tool window ( ) , click the data source.

-Open F4 or create (Ctrl+Shift+F10 | New Console) a database console.
+Press F4 to open a query console.
 For more information about working with consoles, see Working with consoles.

 Type or paste the statement that you want to execute.